-Californians with low income are food insecure and can't make ends meet.
+Californians with low income are food insecure and can't make ends meet

 - As of early 2022, one of every ten adults in California report that they struggle to consistently put enough food on their table.
-This very high rate of food insecurity exists even with the CalFresh program providing food assistance to between 4-5 million Californians. - According to a recent statewide survey, three in four Californians with low or moderate income worried about running out of food in the past year.
-And three in five actually did run out of food. - Research demonstrates that current CalFresh benefits alone do not provide enough money for families to meet the USDA's nutrition and dietary guidelines for fruits and vegetables. - During the pandemic, most CalFresh households have received a temporary boost in CalFresh benefits through federally-authorized "Emergency Allotments."
-When those https://www.cdss.ca.gov/inforesources/data-portal/research-and-data/calfresh-data-dashboard
+[1] This very high rate of food insecurity exists even with the CalFresh program providing food assistance to between 4-5 million Californians.[ii] - According to a recent statewide survey, three in four Californians with low or moderate income worried about running out of food in the past year.
+And three in five actually did run out of food.[iii] - Research demonstrates that current CalFresh benefits alone do not provide enough money for families to meet the USDA's nutrition and dietary guidelines for fruits and vegetables.[iv] - During the pandemic, most CalFresh households have received a temporary boost in CalFresh benefits through federally-authorized "Emergency Allotments."
+When those boosts expire, most households will face a "benefits cliff" as their monthly allotments are drastically reduced.
+The state must explore every way to cushion the blow to prevent further spikes in hunger and hardship. - CalFresh households' purchasing patterns often don't reflect the foods they need, want, or find culturally appropriate.
+Shopping decisions are shaped mostly by high prices and limited access, which restricts their choices.[v] - Among Californians with low income, 29 percent report that they can only sometimes find affordable fruits and vegetables in their neighborhood and 3 percent report they never can.[vi]